cropx/postgis-wal-g/README.md

 `docker-compose start [my-postgis-container]` / `docker-compose stop [my-postgis-container]`

 - Stop any client application of your postgis container.
-- start a bash command line on the server where your postgis container runs.
+- Start a bash command line on the server where your postgis container runs.
 - `cd` to the directory where your docker-compose.yml resides.
-- set a variable with your postgis container name:\
+- Set a variable with your postgis container name:\
   `export CONTAINER=[my-postgis-container]`\
   E.g. `export CONTAINER=postgis`
-- stop the postgis container:\
+- Stop the postgis container:\
   `docker-compose stop $CONTAINER`
-- copy your current data files, just in case you need them later on, if you have enough disk space left:\
+- Copy your current data files, just in case you need them later on, if you have enough disk space left:\
   `docker-compose run --rm -v "/var/postgis-data-copy:/data-copy" $CONTAINER sh -c 'cp -Rp $PGDATA /data-copy'`
-- delete all from the postgres data directory.
+- Delete all from the postgres data directory.
 It must be empty for recovery:\
   `docker-compose run --rm $CONTAINER sh -c 'rm -rf $PGDATA/*'`
-- list your backups:\
+- List your backups:\
   `docker-compose run --rm $CONTAINER wal-g backup-list`
 - This gives a list of backups, e.g.\
 ```